-Late penalty (5% for first day late, 2% for subsequent days late including weekends) will apply for final research papers, research proposals, and/or short written assignments not submitted by the deadline, unless there is a recommendation from academic counselling for accommodation.
-No papers can be accepted after the last day of classes (April 4, 2025), unless there is a recommendation from academic counselling for accommodation.
+Late penalty (5% for first day late, 2% for subsequent days late including weekends) will apply for final research papers, research proposals, and/or short written assignments not submitted by the deadline, unless there is a recommendation from Academic Advising for accommodation.
+No papers can be accepted after the last day of classes (April 9, 2026), unless there is a recommendation from Academic Advising (in your home faculty) for accommodation.